svenssonjoel/lispBM/doc/lbmref.md

 The conditions are checked from first to last and for the first `cond-exprN` that evaluates to true, the corresponding `exprN` is evaluated.

+If no `cond-exprN` evaluates to true, the result of the entire conditional is `nil`.

 Example that prints "Hello world":
 ```clj
 (define a 0)